Probiotics Timeline: When to Expect Results

 Timeline: 1-2 weeks during, 2-4 weeks after

-Taking probiotics during antibiotic treatment reduces antibiotic-associated diarrhea by about 52%.
+Taking probiotics during antibiotic treatment reduces antibiotic-associated diarrhea by about 52% according to Cochrane reviews.
+But timing matters:

 • During antibiotics: Take 2-3 hours apart from antibiotic dose